Hostels are quite safe, despite the questionable reputation they may still carry.

 After getting yourself settled in and feeling safe, make sure your belongings are safe there, too.
 Here are some tips for doing so from the BMT Community:

 1. Pack a luggage lock.
 Most hostels provide lockers for guests to keep their belongings safe.
-Sometimes they are free, sometimes guests pay a daily fee.
+Sometimes they are free, and sometimes guests pay a daily fee.
 Most lockers require the guest to use their own lock, while others come with a combination lock that is changed for each user.
 You never know what will be on offer.

 Alternative Accommodations for Solo Female Travelers